 Mormon President Thomas S. Monson scales back duties

-In this April 1, 2017, file photo, Thomas S. Monson, president of the Church of Jesus Christ of Latter-day Saints, walks with his daughter, Ann Dibb, right, as he leaves the morning session of the two-day Mormon church conference in Salt Lake City.
-Mormon officials said Monson is no longer coming to meetings at church offices regularly because of limitations related to his age.
+FILE - This April 1, 2017 file photo shows Thomas M. Monson, president of the Church of Jesus Christ of Latter-day Saints, at the two-day Mormon church conference in Salt Lake City.
+Mormon officials said Monson is no longe... .

 Add your comments below